 However, one noteworthy aspect of his plan to lower monthly payments is that it can be accomplished via executive order.
 This means that he can lower borrower payments without needing any legislation to pass through Congress.
 This was the method that President Obama used to create the Revised Pay As You Earn (REPAYE) plan.

 For Warren and Sanders to deliver on their promises, the legislation will have to get through Congress for them to sign.
 We think this could be a huge challenge.

 Thus, the Biden plan isn’t the most generous, but it has a higher chance of becoming a reality.

 At this point, most of the leading Democratic candidates have released a plan to address the student loan crisis.

 This development is significant for borrowers because it means that addressing student loan debt has become a bigger priority for the Democratic Party.
-During the Obama Administration, some steps were made to address the student loan issues faced by many Americans such as creation of new income-driven repayment plans and measures to keep for-profit schools in check.
+During the Obama Administration, some steps were made to address the student loan issues faced by many Americans, such as the creation of new income-driven repayment plans and measures to keep for-profit schools in check.
 However, student debt in the United States has only gotten worse in subsequent years.
 If the Democratic Party makes addressing student loans a top concern, borrowers are more likely to get some help in the future.

 The terms of the debate have made a significant shift for the better.
-The debate is no longer about whether or not we should help student loan borrowers.
+The discussion is no longer about whether or not we should help student loan borrowers.
 Instead, the debate is about the best way of helping borrowers.